 Employment verifications serve an important role in the hiring process by confirming that candidates have the right work experience for the job.
 By conducting an employment verification, you can identify false employment claims, explain gaps in employment and even get insight into whether the applicant will be a good fit for your organization.
-In fact, it may be considered negligent not to perform these checks prior to hiring an employee.

 Editor’s note: Looking for the right background check service for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.